Jeremiahk2/NodeCourse/README.md

 Small note: to collect coverage, you need the collectCoverage and collectCoverageFrom configurations in jest.config.ts These take time to run, so if you are done testing, it's a good idea to remove them.

+# Section Four

+## Password invalid requirements
+- Length is less than 8 chars
+- has no upper case letter
+- has no lower case letter
+- Return the reason that the password is invalid
+- Admin password should also contain a number